mitsuhiko/lucumr/2024/3/31/skin-in-the-game.rst

 the moment I press the merge button.
 While many of those contributions are benign no matter what, you do start to trust repeated contributors after a while.
-A well established identity on the internet creates a form of inner piece, a handing over a project more and more to a person you don't know less so.
+A well established identity on the internet creates a form of inner peace, a handing over a project more and more to a person you don't know less so.
 Yet it can happen absolutely gradually.
 Maybe verified identities an illusion, but sometimes these illusions is all that's needed to feel more relaxed.